yanyanhu/scripts/blockchain/hyperledger/fabric/fabric-on-k8s-with-tls.md

 ## Configure CoreDNS to support TLS communication for Fabirc
-The main obstacle to enable Fabric TLS in k8s cluster is the mismatch between the hostname of Fabric service components(e.g. peer nodes, orderer) defined in their TLS certs and in k8s DNS service.
+The main obstacle to enable Fabric TLS in k8s cluster is the mismatch between the hostname of Fabric service components(e.g. peer nodes, orderer) defined in their TLS certs and the one assgined by k8s DNS service.

 For example, in our example configuration, the hostname defined in the TLS cert of ```peer0.org1``` will be ```org1.kopernik.ibm.org``` per the definition of [cryptoconfig.yaml](https://github.com/yanyanhu/hlf-k8s-custom-crypto/blob/master/crypto-config.yaml#L32).
-However, the hostname assgined by the k8s DNS service for inter-service communication will be ```fabric-peer1-org1.default.svc.cluster.local``` per the [service definition](https://github.com/yanyanhu/hlf-k8s-custom-crypto/blob/master/fabric-peer0-org1.yaml#L10).
-In this case, when other components(e.g. other peers or orderer) talk with peer0.org1 with TLS enabled, the hostname mismatch will happen and thus fail the connection.
+However, the hostname assgined by the k8s DNS service will be ```fabric-peer1-org1.default.svc.cluster.local``` per the [service definition](https://github.com/yanyanhu/hlf-k8s-custom-crypto/blob/master/fabric-peer0-org1.yaml#L10).
+In this case, when other Fabric components(e.g. other peers or orderer) or exteral requestors(e.g. Fabric client) talk with ```peer0.org1```, the hostname mismatch will happen and thus fail the TLS connection.

 To resolve this problem, we can leverage the ```rewrite``` capability of ```coreDNS``` which is the default DNS service provider of k8s since 1.13 release.